nronzel/realescrape-go/README.md

 #### 4. Run the program

-Run the program with the following command
+Run the program with the following command, with the location you are interested in as an argument.

 ```bash
 go run main.go "Miami FL"
 ```
+Running `main.go` will connect to the MongoDB collection, perform the data extraction, merge all JSON documents in the /scans directory into a `master.json` file, uploads all of the entries in `master.json` to the MongoDB collection, and then starts the API.
+The endpoint is accessible at `localhost:3000/houses`.

 **Locations must be entered in the following formats:**

 `"Miami FL"` - separate location and state, state must be capital